-Give employees a detailed look into these ten steps by sending staff, new and old, to the Get in the Game Workshop™.
+Give employees a detailed look into these ten steps by sending staff, new and old, to the Discover the Game virtual workshop.
 This two-day training provides an in-depth view of open-book management and how to effectively play The Game in your company.

 Additionally, the Get in the Game book was designed with a focus on implementation.
 It's the step-by-step approach we use every day to implement and sustain The Great Game of Business inside organizations all over the world and in every industry.
 Read or listen to the book, and access more than a dozen tools and templates to help your team play The Game at a high level.

 6. Learn From Those Who Have Done It Before